mohamed-refaat403/Check-List/README.md

 # Check-List
-A simple Information gathering checklist for penetration testers
+A simple Information gathering checklist for penetration testers created with (Obsidian) software

 # [A] PASSIVE RECON